g-a-borrero/cosmos/Factors/Traits/Navigator/index.md

 ## Effects

-* Can always orient self North
+* Can always orient self North and/or upright.
-* Can always orient self upright
-* Can pilot or drive most vehicles so long as the controls are in a language you know
+* Can pilot or drive most vehicles so long as the controls are in a language you know.